snabbco/snabb/src/doc/in-a-nutshell.md

-## Snabb Switch in a Nutshell
+## Snabb in a Nutshell

-Snabb Switch is an open source project for simple and fast packet networking.
+Snabb is an open source project for simple and fast packet networking.
 Here is what you should know about its software architecture.

 ### Apps

-*Apps* are the fundamental atoms of the Snabb Switch universe.
+*Apps* are the fundamental atoms of the Snabb universe.
 Apps are the software counterparts of physical network equipment like routers, switches, and load generators.